anvaka/city-roads/README.md

 If you like this work and want to use it in your projects - you are more than welcome to do so!

-Please [let me](https://twitter.com/anvaka) know how it goes.
-You can also sponsor my projects [here](https://github.com/sponsors/anvaka) - your funds will be dedicated to more awesome and free data visualizations.

 ## Local development